-If your dog does well for the first few seconds of being pet and then becomes aggressive after a while, it could be he is OK with an initial introduction and then he simply has enough.
+If your dog does well for the first few seconds of being pet and then becomes aggressive after a while, it could be they are OK with an initial introduction and then have simply had enough.
 Some dogs become a bit more aloof as they grow, while others may simply want to be ''in charge'' of their interactions.
-Even with other dogs, at times, dogs may be OK with a dog sniffing them for a few seconds, but then they may change attitude if the interaction is longer than what they are comfortable with.
+Even with other dogs, they may be OK with a dog sniffing them for a few seconds, but then they may change attitude if the interaction is longer than what they are comfortable with.

 If this is the case, make the introduction with your friends very brief, simply have the people let him sniff their hands, and then if he seems friendly, have them ask him a sit.
 If he complies, let them give a brief pat followed by a treat.
 This should accomplish several things:

-- It should significantly reduce his chances for growling and the less he growls the more likely the behavior will extinguish.
+- It should significantly reduce his chances of growling and the less he growls the more likely the behavior will extinguish.

 - It should leave a positive impression since it leaves him craving for more.
 Just as you would stop a training session on a positive note, try doing the same when he is around people.

 - The command should diffuse any tension since it will help the dog concentrate on something else other than being reactive.

 - By petting briefly before delivering the treat the dog should learn to associate being petted with a treat and therefore increase his willingness to be pet.
 He may therefore with time, perhaps tolerate gradually longer petting sessions, however, avoid this if you cannot read signs of increasing stress and discomfort.
 You want to make safety your top priority and keep your dog comfortable, always ending your session on a positive note.
 Many times when dogs react upon being pet, the interaction was too long and too close and personal for the dog's taste.
 Keep it short and sweet if your dog wants attention, so to put him to success.
 Don't put him in the situation of having to communicate "I had enough."